HOW TO FIGHT FOOD ADDICTION?

 Do not forget to invest in other areas of your life, such as studying or relationships.
 Remember, there is more to you than just an eating disorder.
 So do not get so consumed by your regime to fight against food addiction that you forget other aspects of your life.
 These aspects can be a welcome distraction to your routine.

-5. Seek Professional Advice
+5. Seek Professional Advice To Treat Food Addiction

 Food addiction is a common disorder that many scientists believe is a result of depression, mental health, low self-esteem, and poor decision making.
-Studies have proven that such behaviors can be controlled, managed, redirected in the right direction, if treated properly.
+Studies have proven that such behaviors can be controlled, managed, redirected in the right direction if treated properly.
 It is quite beneficial to consult a nutritionist or a Doctor to ensure you get the appropriate treatment.

 Consulting an expert can help you do the right things rather than shoot in the dark, following a routine that is probably not beneficial to you.
-Experts can help you remain accountable to your routine and offer therapy in difficult times.
+Experts can help you remain accountable for your routine and offer therapy in difficult times.

-Getting experience is a practical knowledge acquired to achieve greatness.
+Getting experienced is a practical knowledge acquired to achieve greatness.
 If you learn to change your brain to think and make a better decision, it would help you get a better relationship with yourself and with others.

 This is what helps me cope with my food addiction, I started experimenting with meditation, exercise, and Paleo Diet.
 I discovered a brand new me full of energy, a brand new life full of happiness, and a life of empathy to connect with other people.